leomorpho/JPEG-encoder/REPORT.md

 ### Huffman encoding

-The Huffman tree is sent a priori for my implementation, meaning that it is part of the image in `IMG` format.
+The Huffman tree is not part of the written file.
+Therefore, the file is not currently portable.
+To make it portable, the huffman tree will need to be persisted with the file.s

 ### Experimentation